Roderich Menzel: Birth

 Roderich Menzel was born in Reichenberg in Bohemia (today Liberec in the Czech Republic).
 He lived with his parents and two brothers in a three-storey house in Römheldstraße 7 (Tatranská street these days).
 His father Ernst, who was born in the family of glassworks manager in the mountain village Wilhelmshöhe, rose from a correspondent to the position of a partner of cable manufacturer Felten & Guilleaume's North Bohemia office.

 During his studies at a business high school he started playing football as a goalkeeper for RSK Reichenberg – at the age of 16 (1923) he joined the senior team.
-Looking back on his goalkeeper career Menzel often gave a good funny story about his great idol, goalkeeper of RSK Reichenberg, Ende.
+Looking back on his goalkeeper career, Menzel often gave a story about his idol, goalkeeper of RSK Reichenberg, Ende.
 As is usual, home team goalkeeper's name always appeared at the very end of both team rosters in the home programme but in this case people often thought that at that point the programme actually ends.

 But as he was playing tennis at same level as football, an important decision had to be made.
 He chose tennis and soon became a Czechoslovak junior champion (1925).
 Shortly before he had to cope with a large family tragedy, when his father died of a heart attack due to complicated double pneumonia.